 Justin Sherman, nonresident fellow, Cyber Statecraft Initiative; fellow, Duke Center on Law & Technology at Duke University School of Law: “The assumption that the internet would somehow operate independently from existing political, economic, and social dynamics and power structures—whether that’s social media platforms underpreparing for the volume of hate speech that would spread on their platforms, or citizens thinking corporations wouldn’t grow to have an outsized influence on the global web, or liberal democratic governments assuming the advent of the internet in authoritarian countries would inherently bring with it information openness and democratization.”

-Sara-Jayne Terp, nonresident senior fellow and senior advisor, GeoTech Center, Atlantic Council; lecturer, Western Washington University: “Nobody who dealt with large-scale governance models expected the internet to become this important.
+Sara-Jayne Terp, senior advisor, GeoTech Center, Atlantic Council; lecturer, Western Washington University: “Nobody who dealt with large-scale governance models expected the internet to become this important.
 And by the time it did, there was a powerful second human world, with all the issues of the physical world, but no real equivalents to Diplomacy, Information, Military, and Economic (DIME) models, and all the added complexities of the 3+1Vs (volume, velocity, variety, veracity).
 We metamorphosed from friendly hippies to Eternal September to online hybrid conflict whilst losing the humanities majors who could have helped us with that (yes, back in the 1980s, we had computer scientists with humanities degrees).”

 Josephine Wolff, assistant professor of cybersecurity policy, Tufts University Fletcher School of Law and Diplomacy: “From my perspective working on cybersecurity and liability, I think the most consequential miscalculation has probably been not clarifying the expectations for different stakeholders when it comes to security responsibilities—what kinds of security measures we expect from internet service providers versus web hosts versus Domain Name System (DNS) operators versus payment processors versus software manufacturers, etc. Those expectations are hard to crystallize because the threats evolve over time, of course, but even so, we could have done a much better job earlier on of trying to define what particular capabilities each of these stakeholders has to identify and crack down on certain types of online misbehavior.
 We could have also thought much more carefully and rigorously about what kinds of responsibilities that should translate into across the larger internet ecosystem.”